Dragonmystic707/exalted-reincarnated/docs/Charms/Charms.md

 There are very few Greater or Capstone Universal Charms—these almost always the domain of Exaltation specific areas.

+### <span class="smallcaps">Upgrade</span>

+Most charms can only be purchased once, and at a set power level.
+However, there are some Charms and Powers that may have their power increased through an upgrade—increasing a Lesser Charm to a Greater Charm, and so on.
+Only the XP difference must be paid, and the Exalt retains all lesser benefits when they do so.

 <table>
 <tbody>
 <tr class="odd">